 As shown in Figure 4, the architecture makes use of three different ledger deployments to guarantee secure data storage and integrity, i.e. a private consortium ledger where all (meta)data used to enable the pilot IoT applications are stored, a public ledger which is used to store the hashes of the (meta)data, and the KSI (Keyless Signature Infrastructure) blockchain which is used to create "summary" hashes of the data.
 In addition to the SOFIE components, the pilot architecture also introduces an additional web application component for: 1) orchestrating the data flow and handling data and metadata management, 2) exposing a public API for the requests the actors receive through the SOFIE FSC web application, and 3) supervising the status of each asset on the provenance business platform (the boxes that carry produce over the whole food chain are considered assets) and scheduling the proper execution of the services provided by the SOFIE components.

-Document: H2020-IOT-2017-3-779984-SOFIE/ D2.6 - Federation Architecture, final version Security: Public Date: 31.10.2020 Status: Completed Version: 1.0
+SOFIE 3-779984-SOF Architecture, on Security: Public Date: 12.5.2021 Status: Completed Version: 1.10